AY2526S1-CS2103T-F14b-3/tp/docs/DeveloperGuide.md

 * The student exists and is enrolled in the specified class.

 **Minimal Guarantees**
-* Assignment is added to the student.
+* No data corruption; other assignments remain.

 **Success Guarantees**
 * Assignment appears in the student’s assignment list and data is saved.

 **MSS**
-1. Tutor initiates “assign” to student in class.
+1. Tutor initiates `assign` to a student in a class.
 2. System validates details and checks for duplicate assignments.
 3. System adds the assignment to the student and saves data.
 4. System shows success and updates the student’s details.